Pointcloud Stitching

 make

-Camera Edge Server
+Camera Edge Node (Server)

 - Go to the IQR Lab librealsense guide and follow the instructions to install the